AFP

 • Inspection condition and handover documents should be provided, either on paper or electronically.

-• The vehicle should be thoroughly checked for damage, and the driver given time to evaluate the vehicle and photograph any damage if necessary.
+• The vehicle should be thoroughly checked for damage, and the driver given time to evaluate the vehicle and photograph any damage if applicable.
 A MoDel or alternative PDA unit should be used where possible.

 • Once the vehicle has been signed for, it is accepted that any issues outside of warranty must be dealt with by the driver.